eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

 - Add `New Page` with the parameter `http://localhost:5000` to your keyword.

 To verify the page load is complete, we can use `Get Title` to assert the website title is `Bad Flask App`.
-Browser library has builtin waiting for all it's keywords, so we don't need to wait for the page to load before asserting the title.
+Browser library has builtin waiting for all its keywords, so we don't need to wait for the page elements to load before asserting the title.
 Browser library support Python-like validations so we can use syntax like `Get Title    ==    Bad Flask App` directly.

-> As we're also going to use keywords from Browser library directly in our test suite file, it's best to
+> As we're also going to use keywords from Browser library directly in our test suite file, it might
+> be useful to
 > also import `Browser` there.
-It's not strictly necessary and the tests will work just as fine without it,
+It's not strictly necessary and the tests will work just as fine without it.
-> but it allows you to quickly see which libraries your files depend upon without trusting that "some" file
+> However, it allows you to see the dependencies of your file directly, instead of having to rely on a potentially
-> will resource it eventually.
+> very long dependency trail.
+Also, it helps prevent breaking
+> in case of refactoring where resource files and libraries are placed elsewhere.

 - Verify that the title is `Bad Flask App`.

-As we want our browser to open immediately as our tests begin, let's add it as our suite setup in our test suite.
+As we have no other actions to be done before our tests begin we want our browser to open immediately, let's add it as our suite setup in our test suite.

 - Add `Open Browser To Our Application` as your `Suite Setup` in your test suite file.